Paragonixx/Active-Directory-Lab/README.md

 ## Objective

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+The goal of this project is to establish an Active Directory (home lab) incorporating Splunk, Kali Linux, and Atomic Red Team.
+Its purpose is to gain insights into domain environments, develop skills in event ingestion for a SIEM, and generate telemetry to detect real-world attacks effectively in the future.
 ### Skills Learned

 - Advanced understanding of SIEM concepts and practical application.